RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-criteria.md

 * state: *{object}* Criterion state to publish
 * query: *{string}* Criterion OpenSearch query for published state

-In the code sample above, in mapStateToProps method, a closure on pluginInstanceId was built.
-That method takes only state and query as parameters.
-Back on the SimpleCriterion example, when user selects the other operator or inputs some value, the following code would publish new state and query.
+In the code sample above, in the mapStateToProps method, a closure on pluginInstanceId was built.
+That method only takes the state and the query as parameters.
+Back on the SimpleCriterion example, when an user selects the other operator or inputs some value, the following code would publish a new state and query.

 ```jsx
 export class SimpleCriterionContainer extends React.Component {